lautomator/collections/readme.md

 You can, of course, include any other configuration variables that you like here.

 The configuration file needs to live in the virtual environment `env/lib/python2.7/`.
-You can setup a symlink here if you prefer to keep the file else.
+You can set up a symlink here if you prefer to keep the file(s) elsewhere.
 This will vary from system to system.

 The file in `settings.py` is called `dev_config`.
 It is imported into the settings file.
 After your configuration variables are set up, you can proceed: